University Email Campaigns: Tips for College Marketing

 College alumni are a perfect resource for future marketing content and are often more than happy to act as ambassadors for their schools.

 Are your college email campaigns up to the test?

 Email is an excellent channel for college recruitment because it is low-cost, direct, and can be highly targeted.
 No matter the industry – the ROI of email marketing is high.

 However, once your university email campaigns are written, designed, and developed, you need to be 100% confident they’re ready to hit the inboxes of future students.

 Email clients such as Gmail, Apple Mail, and Outlook may display campaigns differently.
 These inconsistencies can ruin the email experience and make it difficult for subscribers to engage with what you send them.
 If people can’t read your copy or click on your CTAs, your emails could erode trust rather than build it.

-Email on Acid by Sinch is a pre-deployment platform that’s designed to address these problems by simplifying the complexities of email marketing.
+Sinch Email on Acid is a pre-deployment platform that’s designed to address these problems by simplifying the complexities of email marketing.

 Our Campaign Precheck solution is an automated email checklist that features everything from filters for accidental profanities to inbox display, deliverability, and email accessibility.
 You’ll also be able to preview university email campaigns on dozens of popular email clients and devices.
 Get unlimited email testing from Email on Acid so you can optimize as much as needed.

 The Email on Acid content team is made up of digital marketers, content creators, and straight-up email geeks.
 Connect with us on LinkedIn, follow us on Facebook, and tweet at @EmailonAcid on Twitter for more sweet stuff and great convos on email marketing.